klyshko/EFX-project/writeup.md

 ### 1.7.
 Importance of using crystal waters

 Lauren and Mike Socolich, a research scientist in their lab who has done a lot with EFX, suggested to use the positions of crystal waters (i.e those oxygens resoved in the X-Ray crystallography and contained in pdb files) when building the crystal models.
 We assumed that their importance will be evident from the simulations and conducted a quantitative test where we looked at the positions occupied by crystal oxygens in the original pdb over the equlibrium simulation.
-Analysis of occupancy of these cites over the course of simulations is performed in [`crystal_water.ipynb`](crystal_water.ipynb) file.
+Analysis of occupancy of these cites over the course of simulations is performed in [`crystal_water.ipynb`](crystal_water.ipynb) file for **1UC** system.

-**Algorithm description:** Firstly, I load the inital coordinates of crystal oxygens and memorise them.
-Secondly, at every time step I align current protein structure to the initial one and use these translation vector and rotational matrix to recalculate the positions of crystal water sites.
-Thirdly, I look at all bulk water oxygens and estimate how many of them are within the cutoff distance to crystal water sites.
-This will give me a percent of occupied crystal cites out of possible 376 for specific cutoff distance and specific time.
-The same procedure can be used for analysis how often some random bulk water sites (from initial gro file) are occupied.
-Lastly, we can compare how much often crystal water sites are occupied in comparison to random averaged over time...
+**Algorithm description:** Firstly, we save the inital coordinates of crystal oxygens.
+Secondly, at every time step we align current protein structure to the initial one and use these translation vector and rotational matrix to compute the positions of crystal water sites.
+Thirdly, we go through all bulk water oxygens and estimate how many of them are within the cutoff distance to the crystal waters' oxygen sites.
+This yields a percent of occupied crystal sites out of possible 376 for a specific cutoff distance and time frame.
+The same procedure can be used to analyse how often any random bulk water sites (from initial gro file) are occupied at each time step.
+Lastly, we can compare how more often crystal water sites are occupied in comparison to random water sites averaged over time.
 More details are in comment section of [`crystal_water.ipynb`](crystal_water.ipynb) file.

 **Main results:**

-- Occupancy of the crystal water sites vs random water sites (using alignment to initial structure and recalculating of the water coordinates, see the jupyter notebook comments) for a specific cutoff distance [1.0 Å]:
+- Occupancy of the crystal water sites vs random water sites (using alignment to initial structure and recomputing of the water coordinates, see the jupyter notebook comments) for a specific cutoff distance [1.0 Å]:

 | Occupancy for each time step for each water site  - cutoff 1.0 Å |  Occupancy for each time step - cutoff 1.0 Å|
 :-------------------------:|:-------------------------: